Updated January 2023

 The other drawback is if you are snorkeling in cold water, you may get cold feet.

 Some people also have bunions or other foot issues and find full foot fins uncomfortable.
 You can read some of our reader tips about those at the bottom of this page.

 Recommended Full Foot Snorkeling Fins (What We Use)

 Full foot snorkeling fins are the type we use.
 For years we have had, and still sometimes use, full foot split fins that are no longer available, which is unfortunate.
 There are not as many split fins available as there used to be, and the ones that are we personally find too stiff, like the Atomic Aquatics Full Foot Split Fins.

-If you are looking for a very affordable, and very comfortable fin, the U.S. Divers Sea Lion Fins are really good.
-We used them for years.
+If you are looking for a very affordable, and very comfortable fin, the Finis Floating Fins are good.
+We used fins like them for years.
 They are all rubber, so the foot pocket is super comfy.
 They are not terribly long, so good in luggage.
 Propulsion is not bad, but definitely slower than the fins above, which could be an issue in strong currents.
 They also float, which is great.

 There are many more full foot snorkeling fins available on Amazon.

 Open Heel Snorkeling Fins – The Barefoot Type

 Open heel snorkeling fins have a strap on the back that goes over your heel that keeps your foot in place, and the fins do not cover the entire sole of your foot.
 We have personally never found open heel fins to be as comfortable as full foot versions.
 But many people do.